pip-services/pip-services-docs/content/en/golang/memcached/cache/memcached_cache.md

 > (c [*MemcachedCache]()) IsOpen() bool

-- **returns**: bool - true if the component has been opened and false otherwise.
+- **returns**: bool - true if the component is open and false otherwise.

 #### Open